Chic (band): 2014–present: It's About Time and other things

 Chic and Nile Rodgers headlined at the 2014 Essence Festival curated by Prince.
 Special guests performing with Chic during a segment of the show that highlighted Chic's songwriting and production work for other artists, were Kathy Sledge for Sister Sledge's "We Are Family", Janelle Monáe for Sister Sledge's "He's the Greatest Dancer" and Prince for David Bowie's "Let's Dance".
 Chic and Nile Rodgers headlined Bestival on the Isle of Wight on September 7, 2014.
 Rodgers played tribute to his guitar technician Terry Brauer at Bestival after learning of his death from cancer.
 While chatting with Billboard's Kerri Mason, Rodgers announced a new Chic album and shared a never-before-heard new solo track.
 The upcoming album is set to feature collaborations from David Guetta and Avicii.
 Rodgers described how a lick he played to test a freshly-repaired guitar caught the ear of DJ Nicky Romero, ending as an important part of a "huge song" on the upcoming album.
 Rodgers assumed "It sounds like a pop record".

-In February 2015, it was announced that Nile Rodgers had signed a new record deal with Warner Bros. with a release of a new Chic album for the first time in more than two decades.
+In February 2015, it was announced that Nile Rodgers had signed a new record deal with Warner Bros., with the release of a new Chic album for the first time in more than two decades.
 The lead single from the record, titled "I'll Be There", was released on March 20, 2015.
 Besides this, Warner Bros. signed a deal with Land of the Good Groove, the label formed by Rodgers and Michael Ostin, son of longtime Warner Bros. head Mo Ostin.
 Rodgers unveiled the track "I'll Be There" during the vernal equinox and total solar eclipse on March 20 to signify the rebirth of the Chic Organization.
 Rodgers received a box of lost Chic demos back in 2010, and "I'll Be There" is one of those lost tapes finished.
 Rodgers gave an update on his new solo material with a new track called "Do What You Wanna Do", and announced that a Chic-inspired musical is in the early stages of production.
 On June 25, 2017, the band performed at the Glastonbury Festival.
 On December 31, 2017, the band performed at New Year Live at the Methodist Central Hall in London.